kmbeaulieu/bearbnb/README.md

 If you wish to run this app from heroku:
 1) visit bearbnb182.herokuapp.com

+Dependencies (:
+accounts-ui
+accounts-password
+twbs:bootstrap
+kadira:flow-router
+kadira:blaze-layout
+aldeed:simple-schema
+arillo:flow-router-helpers

+NOTE: These are listed in meteor's package file and will download when you do "meteor run".

 Individual contribution:
 Krystle: my houses/my reservations, managing git merges, create house/reservation